cloudstake/mdbook_validatortoolbox/src/full-manual/server-prep/any-other-provider/sudoless-root-access.md

+# Sudoless Root Access Setup
 ---
-## >-
-  Grant a group sudoless access and add the user or give the user root access directly.
+#### Grant a group sudoless access and add the user or give the user root access directly.
----

-# Sudoless Root Access

 As your root account, use the editor of your choice modify the file `/etc/sudoers` as show \(nano example below\):